11 Comments

 Sandhya Jain-Patel's avatar

 Oh WOW Sonali… thank you for sharing your story.
 As a fellow South Asian woman, I’ve rarely — if ever — witnessed such vulnerability from someone who shares my identity.
-I mourn with you the loss of your physical sensations and celebrate control you have wrested back.
+I mourn with you the loss of your physical sensations and celebrate the control you have wrested back.
 I will pray for a long life for you with your family.

 Expand full comment